iancookwestgate/freelance-wizard/README.md

 * Sketch
 * Webpack

-### Responsiveness

 ### Setup Instructions

 1. Clone this repository @ https://github.com/iwestgate931/freelance-wizard.git
 2. Use a terminal of your choice (I use Git Bash) to access the webpage and its files by inputting: "git clone {the above clone link}"
-3. Open the folder you receive and open the index.html link in the web browser of your choice (I use Google Chrome).
+3. Use the terminal to install node.js by typing in: "npm install".
+4. Use the terminal to launch the project into your web browser by typing in: "npm run start".

 Alternatively, you can use your web browser to open the site through its GH-Pages link: